cycfi/elements/docs/layout.md

 * [Flow](#flow-element)

 -------------------------------------------------------------------------------
-Elements provides a comprehensive set of elements for laying out elements the view.
+The Elements Library provides a comprehensive set of elements for laying out elements the view.

 ## Limits